lofstranbjorn/NETN-FAFD/pages/01.basics/02.federationdesign/docs.md

 * Live simulation is when the training audience use real physical objects, systems or people to interact with the synthetic environment
 * Virtual simulation is when the training audience interact with the synthetic environment using a virtual and visual representation of the environment
 * Constructive simulation is used to model all objects, processes, events and actions occuring in the synthetic environment and that will stimulate live and virtual interfaces to the training audience.
+Although there is no direct interaction by the Training Audience, the Exercise Control staff may manipulate the synthetic environment through constructive simulation interfaces.

+In this tutorial we will mainly focus on distributed constructive simulation.

 ### Conceptual Model